 In need of a little relief?
-With rising costs on everything from gas to food – we could all benefit from a few extra bucks.
-Well, before summers-end, you could receive what is being called the Canada Grocery Rebate!
+With rising costs on everything from gas to food, we could all benefit from a few extra bucks.
+This week, you could receive money back for your groceries thanks to the new Canada Grocery Rebate!

 According to the Federal Government, The Cost Of Living Act, No 3. (or Bill C-46) has received Royal Assent, which means that new measures to provide inflation relief and support public health care have been given the OK.